prebid/prebid-server-java/docs/endpoints/logging/httpinteraction.md

 # Enable HTTP interaction logging endpoint

+This endpoint has a path `/logging/httpinteraction` by default (can be configured).

 This endpoint turns on temporary logging of raw HTTP requests and responses, mainly for troubleshooting production issues.

 Interaction is logged at `INFO` level using `http-interaction` logback logger so make sure this logger has at least